YiqiaoLiu/Direct3D_Learning/README.md

 # Direct3D_Learning
 Some practice in learning Direct 3D

-## First stage
+1.Create a blank window
-Create a blank window
+2.Draw a triangle